charmbracelet/fantasy/README.md

 1. Choose a model and provider
 2. Add some tools
-3. Compile to bytecode and let it rip
+3. Compile to native machine code and let it rip

 > [!NOTE]
 > Fantasy is currently a preview.
 Expect API changes.